nearform/sql/CONTRIBUTING.md

 2. Details on what versions of node you have (`node -v`).
 3. A simple repeatable test case for us to run.
 Please try to run through it 2-3 times to ensure it is completely repeatable.

-We would like to avoid issues that require a follow up questions to identify the bug.
+We would like to avoid issues that require follow up questions to identify the bug.
 These follow ups are difficult to do unless we have a repeatable test case.

 ## For Developers

-All constributings should fit the [standard](https://github.com/standard/standard) linter, and pass the tests.
+All contributions should fit the [standard](https://github.com/standard/standard) linter, and pass the tests.
 You can test this by running:

 ```